azabelmena/ccom4086/machinelevelrepresentations/thegnudebugger/bufferoverflows.md

 important to keep them in mind and mitigate them.
 AN intimate knowledge with assembly language, and with `gdb` will help with that, as much as they help with building exploits.
-This section was inspired by, and uses modified code from the article following article on stack smashing: [Smashin The Stack In The 21st Century](https://thesquareplanet.com/blog/smashing-the-stack-21st-century/).All credit should be given to the [author of the article.](https://thesquareplanet.com/blog/smashing-the-stack-21st-century/)
+This section was inspired by, and uses modified code from the article following article on stack smashing: [Smashing The Stack In The 21st Century](https://thesquareplanet.com/blog/smashing-the-stack-21st-century/).All credit should be given to the [author of the article.](https://thesquareplanet.com/blog/smashing-the-stack-21st-century/)